kykrueger/openbis/pybis/src/python/README.md

 * a DataSet of kind=CONTAINER may contain other DataSets, to act like a folder (see above)
 * the DataSet-objects inside that DataSet are called components or contained DataSets
 * you may also use the xxx_contained() functions, which are just aliases.
+* caveat: components are NOT compatible with ELN-LIMS

 ```
 dataset.get_components()